Online Allocation Problem with Two-sided Resource Constraints: Competitive Algorithms for Online Resource Allocation with Two-sided Constraints

-The proof of the theorem is deferred to\cref{appendix:e}.
+The proof of the theorem is deferred to \cref{appendix:thm4}.

 \textbf{Remark}: \begin{enumerate} \item It can be shown that the problem dependent parameter $\xi^*$ restricts the capacity of Algorithm $A_1$ by affecting $\varepsilon,\;\tau_1$, and $\gamma_1$.
-This is consistent with our intuition that the problem with two-sided constraints becomes harder if $\xi^*$ decreases. \item If $T$ is given and the linear growth of lower and upper bound is assumed, i.e. $L_k$ and $U_k$ are both $O(T)$, $\xi^*$ turns to be a problem dependent constant, which leads the proposed algorithm towards an $\widetilde{O}(\sqrt{T\ln{(KT)}})$ regret w.h.p., where we hide the potential $\log\log$-term in $\widetilde{O}(\cdot)$.
+This is consistent with our intuition that the problem with two-sided constraints becomes harder if $\xi^*$ decreases. \item It is worth noting that the competitive ratio obtained in this paper reflects the high-probability performance of the proposed algorithms under a finite $T$, so it is difficult to compare with the regret bound for dual-mirror-descent methods rigorously due to the different settings.
+But if $T$ is given and the linear growth of lower and upper bound is assumed, i.e. $L_k$ and $U_k$ are both $O(T)$, $\xi^*$ turns to be a problem-dependent constant, which leads the proposed algorithm towards an $\widetilde{O}(\sqrt{T\ln{(KT)}})$ regret w.h.p., where we hide the potential $\log\log$-term in $\widetilde{O}(\cdot)$.
 In real-world applications with massive constraints, such as guaranteed advertising delivery \citep{zhang2020request} with hundreds of thousands of ad providers, the proposed algorithm could exceed existing $O(\sqrt{KT})$ averaged regrets \citep{balseiro2020dual,balseiro2021regularized, lobos2021joint} with respect to the number of constraints $K$.
 More comparisons can also be found in \citep{devanur2019near}. \item Although an LP is solved at the beginning of each stage, according to the proof of \cref{thm:5}, we can use the revenue obtained from previous stage as a good approximation of $W^{r-1}$ before \cref{alg: obj estimator} returning it in practice for $r=1,\ldots, l-1$.
 Thus, the online property of \cref{alg:3} will not be hurt severely. \end{enumerate} However, sometimes $\xi^*$ is inaccessible in practice when \cref{alg:3} is initialized.
-We address the unknown measurement $\xi^*$ in the next section.
+We will address the unknown measurement $\xi^*$ in the next section.